-How many children to have is a very personal decision.
-Some couples immediately know they want a few kids, while others know they’re done after just one.
-In recent years, having an only child is becoming more and more common.
+Some couples immediately know they want, say, three kids, while other couples know they are done after having just one.
+Having an only child is becoming more and more common.
 According to the National Center for Health Statistics, families with just one child have nearly doubled since the 1960s.
-In fact, 1 in 5 American families have just one child.
-But, only children often get a bad rap.
-These myths about only children — and their parents — are completely untrue.
+In fact, 1 in 5 American families now has an only child.
+Even with so many families having just one child, only children frequently get a bad rap – as do the parents who choose to have them.
+The belief that a child without siblings suffers from only child syndrome is a myth.
+Let’s bust some of these myths about only children and look at the benefits of having an only child.

-Many people think that because there is only one child, that child is going to get anything and everything he or she wants all the time.
-This simply isn’t true though.
-Any child can be spoiled and overindulged — only child or not.
-It’s all about the parenting, experts say, not the number of children in a family.
+The constant only child syndrome warning that parents of one child hear is that only children will be spoiled.
+Many people think that because there is only one child, that child is going to get anything and everything they want all the time.
+This is just untrue.
+Any child can be spoiled and overindulged whether they are an only child or not.
+This is another thing that studies are showing has more to do with parenting than the number of children in a family.

 Benefits of Having an Only Child

-Not surprisingly there are plenty of benefits to having just one child.
-Parents with one child have more resources to devote to that child.
-This includes time, money, and energy.
-As a result of greater parental resources, only children thrive.
-They often have higher intelligence and higher achievement rates than their counterparts with siblings, which may lead to only children contributing more to society than kids with siblings.
-Only children often have higher self esteem than kids with siblings.
+There are plenty of benefits to having an only child.
+Parents with one child have more resources to devote to an only child – more time, money, attention, and energy.
+Because of this concentration of resources, only children thrive.
+They often have higher intelligence and higher achievement rates than their peers.
+Only children also typically have higher self-esteem than kids with siblings.
+All of this attention may lead to only children contributing more to society than children with siblings.